vinteumorg/task-mining/README.md

 - Your block should include exactly two transactions: the coinbase transaction you will build yourself and the transaction whose hex serialization is available in the file `data/f4184fc596403b9d638783cf57adfe4c75c605f6356fbc91338530e9831e9e16.txt`
 - Your block should be version 1.
 - The previous block hash is `000000002a22cfee1f2c846adbd12b3e183d4f97683f85dad08a79780a84bd55`.
-- The difficulty target should be `0x1d00ffff` (minimum difficulty in mainnet).
+- The difficulty target should be `0xae77031e` (minimum difficulty in signet).
 - Your block should present a valid merkle root.
 - The block timestamp should not be earlier than 2009-01-12 01:22:03 UTC and no later than 2h in the future from the time you mine your block.